PowerQuest 0.18.12

 The Quest Script Editor

-When you open a script from the PowerQuest Editor, it'll open initially in the Quest Script Editor.
+When you open a script from the PowerQuest Editor, it'll open initially in the Quest Script Editor (pictured above).
 This is a streamlined script editor for quickly editing dialog and quick interactions.

 • You don't have to put yield return in front of every blocking function (ones that return Coroutine ) Eg: